yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 ### Configure the App registration settings

-In the portal, navigate to the `App registration` menu section.
+In the portal, navigate to the `OAuth2.0 Providers` menu section.
 In that section, you need to configure the connection settings to the IdP and define one or more types (configurations) of OAuth 2.0 clients.
 For instance, you can define two types of OAuth 2.0 clients:
 * A confidential client that supports the Client credential grant type for backend integrations;
 * A web client that supports the Authorization code grant type for integration with web applications that can't keep the client secret confidential.